Ramp Credit Card Review: Is Ramp Right For Your Business?

 Note that if you are an individual, have a sole proprietorship, or run an otherwise unregistered business, you will not be eligible to apply for Ramp.
 The company says applicant companies should have most of their operations and corporate spending within the US.

-On top of those basic requirements, Ramp also requires businesses to have at least $75,000 in their US bank account.
+On top of those basic requirements, Ramp requires businesses to have at least $25,000 in their US bank account that is linked to their application.

 Ramp Credit Card Features